documente/example-sut/README.md

 ### With Cypress

-1. Install the dependencies with `yarn install`.
+1. Install the dependencies with `npm ci`.

-2. Extract Cypress tests with `yarn documente:cypress`.
+2. Extract Cypress tests with `npm run documente:cypress`.

-3. Start the SUT application with `yarn start`
+3. Start the SUT application with `npm start`

-4. Run the tests with `yarn cypress:run`
+4. Run the tests with `npm run cypress:run`

 ### With Playwright

-1. Install the dependencies with `yarn install`.
+1. Install the dependencies with `npm ci`.

-2. Extract Cypress tests with `yarn documente:playwright`.
+2. Extract Cypress tests with `npm run documente:playwright`.

-3. Start the SUT application with `yarn start`
+3. Start the SUT application with `npm start`

-4. Run the tests with `yarn playwright:run`
+4. Run the tests with `npm run playwright:run`